allegheny-college-cmpsc-104-Fall-2024/activity_html/README.md

 ```

 ## Tips
-- Use your browser to preview changes as you code.
+- Use your browser to preview changes as you code for instant feedback.
-- Pay attention to fonts, spacing, and alignment to closely match the PDF.
+- Pay close attention to fonts, spacing, alignment, and other stylistic elements to closely replicate the PDF.

 Good luck, and have fun mastering HTML!